-This category has been especially included for all those registered Paint and Paint Bred Horse owners who enjoy the sporting and novelty events.
+This category has been especially included for all those Regular Registered, Paint Bred or Paint Performance registered horse owners who enjoy the sporting and novelty events.
 Points will be awarded toward Register of Merit, Superior and Year End High Point awards only, the reason being that there is no standard set of rules governing these many and varied events.

 CATEGORY 10 - EQUITATION / RIDER / HANDLER.
 Rider Class: